vladlu/wp-prod-core/README.md

 # About

-This is a core for [wp-prod](https://github.com/vladlu/wp-prod/) system.
+A core for the [wp-prod](https://github.com/vladlu/wp-prod/) system.

 # Rules